 Water chestnuts could be eaten raw as a snack on its own.

 Water spinach 空心菜 (kong xin cai) is also known as ong choy, kang kong, water convolvulus, swamp cabbage and water morning glory.
 It is one of the most common and most popular asian vegetables.
+Many Southeast Asian soups contain this vegetables.
 Click for more information and recipes.

 Wolfberry leaves come from goji plants from Northern China.
 Goji berries are also from these plants.
 As a vegetable, it is mostly used in soups and congee.
 It is commonly paired with pig’s liver or salted eggs.
 In recent years, wolfberry leaves have been dried and processed into tea.
 Prepare them as you would Chinese green or oolong tea.

 Goji leaves are commonly consumed in Spring.
-It strengthens the liver by assisting in detoxing the tiny blood vessels in the liver.
+It strengthens the liver by detoxing the tiny blood vessels in the liver.
 This in turns improves eyesight, helps the spleen and kidneys.
-Here is a recipe for lowering blood pressure.

 Wolfberry leaves are considered cooling.
 It has a slight bitter taste.
 It cooks quickly and is more suited to the quick boiling technique.
 Only the leaves are used.
 The stems are too tough and woody.